Johor Bahru – Singapore Rapid Transit System Link

 To facilitate a seamless travelling experience, there will be co-located Customs, Immigration and Quarantine (CIQ) facilities.
 Passengers travelling in either direction will clear both Singapore and Malaysia authorities at the point of departure, and need not go through immigration clearance again at the point of arrival.

 Singapore and Malaysia held a ceremony on July 30 2020 to resume work on the RTS Link.
-The RTS Link is expected to commence passenger service by end-2026.
+Construction for RTS Link Woodlands North Station officially kickstarted on Jan 22 2021 and is slated to commence passenger service by end-2026.

 Locations of Stations

 The depot for the RTS Link will be constructed in Wadi Hana, Johor Bahru, Malaysia.

 The 4km long train journey will connect passengers between Singapore terminus in Woodlands North and Johor’s Bukit Chagar station.

 The RTS Link Woodlands North Station will be constructed underground at a maximum depth of 28 metres.
 There will be three stories, with two basement levels and an underground linkway to the CIQ building.
 The RTS Link transits from the underground Woodlands North Station to the above-ground Bukit Chagar station via a 25m high bridge across the Straits of Johor.

 RTS Operations Pte Ltd, a joint venture company formed by Malaysia’s Prasarana Malaysia Bhd and Singapore’s SMRT Corporation Ltd will operate the JB – Singapore RTS Link.

 The cross-border nature of the construction will involve many stakeholders and require close coordination and cooperation.
 Beyond this, engineers will have to contend with several construction complexities.

 To prevent disruption to the navigational sea channels, careful planning will be done for the construction of the bridge over the Straits of Johor.